Editing This Page: Moderator's Note

 The daughter of the villain Cluemaster, Stephanie adopted the alias Spoiler to foil her father's crimes before they happened.
 She caught the attention of Tim Drake, and they developed a relationship.
 When Tim quit being Robin per his father's wishes, Batman began to train Stephanie as the next Robin, but this was a failure as she was not yet ready for that kind of responsibility.
 Much later, after receiving training and tutelage from Cassandra Cain, Stephanie became the next Batgirl.

 She was later introduced in the New 52 as Spoiler, joining forces with Batman when her father threatened to kill her and bring Gotham to its knees.
-She currently works alongside Batman in his new team consisting of Batwoman, Orphan, and Clayface.
+She's currently mourning the "death" of Tim Drake and working as a member of Batman and Batwoman's team of Gotham City crime fighters.

 Cassandra Cain/Batgirl III/Blackbat/Orphan